ubaldot/defrecs/README.md

 ### Application setup

 We have connected our components.
 The data flow is clear.
-Next, we have to schedule our components.
+Next, we have to schedule them.
 In the *application_setup.c* file you do the following:

-1. Initalize the components,
+1. Initalize the platform and the components,
 2. Define the periodic tasks (i.e. you set sampling period, allocated stack memory, etc),
 3. For each periodic task you list the components that shall be executed.